Theodosius (son of Maurice): Theory of survival and pseudo-Theodosius

 Subsequently, rumours of Theodosius's survival spread far and wide.
 It was alleged that his father-in-law Germanus had bribed his executioner, a leading Phocas supporter named Alexander, to spare his life.
 In this story, Theodosius then fled, eventually reaching Lazica, where he died.
 Theophylact Simocatta reports that he thoroughly investigated these rumours and found them false.
 Modern historian Paul Speck, however, argues that doubts about the genuineness of Theodosius only began to be expressed late in the reign of Heraclius.

+Upon hearing the stories of Theodosius' survival around 605, Constantina and Germanus secretly exchanged messages.
+Constantina's maid betrayed them to Phocas, who then executed them and their daughters.
 The general Narses, who rose against Phocas in Mesopotamia, exploited the rumours about Theodosius.
 He produced a man claiming to be Theodosius and then presented him to Khosrau II.
 The Persian ruler, in turn, used him as a pretext for his own invasion of Byzantium, claiming that it was done in order to avenge the murder of Maurice and his family and place the "rightful" heir Theodosius on the throne.
 According to the Khuzistan Chronicle, he even had Theodosius re-crowned as Roman emperor by the Nestorian patriarch Sabrisho I in a ceremony in Ctesiphon.
 In the Armenian campaign of 606–7, the pretender accompanied the commander Ashtat Yeztayar.
 His presence convinced the garrison of Theodosiopolis (Erzurum) to surrender.

 James Howard-Johnston disputes the identification of this Theodosius as a pretender, arguing that such claims were Roman propaganda and that it is unlikely that both the people of Edessa in 603 and the notables of Theodosiopolis who met him in 608 would have been deceived by an impostor.
+The authenticity of this Theodosius is also supported by Booth and Bonner.

 Coinage

-Theodosius does not appear on most of the regular coinage of Maurice's reign, with two exceptions: the copper nummi of the Cherson mint, which show him along with his father and mother, and a special silver siliqua issue (apparently cut in 591/592 to celebrate his proclamation as co-emperor) from the Carthage mint.
+Theodosius does not appear on most of the regular coinage of Maurice's reign, with just a few exceptions: the copper nummi of the Cherson mint, which show him along with his father and mother, a special silver siliqua issue (apparently cut in 591/592 to celebrate his proclamation as co-emperor) from the Carthage mint.
+There is one surviving gold solidus that depicts him in his imperial regalia, also from the Carthage mint.